nistude/guard-knife/README.md

 Knife guard allows to update cookbooks, data bags, environments, and roles automatically when files are modified.

-It differs from Guard::Chef in that it does not depend on activesupport and it uses knife directly instead of relying on some rake tasks being around.
+It differs from [Guard::Chef][guard-chef-repo] in that it does not depend on activesupport and it uses knife directly instead of relying on some rake tasks being around.

 Install
 -------

-Please be sure to have [Guard](https://github.com/guard/guard) installed before continueing.
+Please be sure to have [Guard](https://github.com/guard/guard) installed before continuing.

 Install the gem: